Exports likely to be around USD 470-480 bn in FY23: Commerce Secy | Headlines

 India's merchandise exports are likely to be around USD 470-480 billion in the current fiscal against USD 420 billion in 2021-22, Commerce Secretary BVR Subrahmanyam said on Tuesday.

-The secretary also said the trade deficit, which crossed USD 100 billion in the first four months of the current fiscal, will not cross the ''discomfort level''.
+The secretary also said the trade deficit, which crossed USD 100 billion in the first four months of the current fiscal, is not going to cross a ''discomfort level''.

 Talking to reporters, Subrahmanyam said the merchandise trade during 2022-23 will be USD 470-480 billion and the services sector is likely to contribute another 280 billion.